julianchurchill/text-adventure/README.md

   - DONE Leave a skeleton activity in chewielouie.textadventure and chewielouie.textadventure2 which inherit from TextAdventureCommonActivity which has abstract methods for getting the 'R' class ids
   - DONE Add appropriate build files for config/1 and config/2 so that only textadventureN and textadventure_common are included in the build.
 Worst case copy the full namespace + Activity from the config/1/2 areas and keep them in source control there instead of under src/.
   - DONE Update .gitignore to avoid TextAdventureActivity.java
-  - Move Acceptance tests and activity tests so they use the Common activity not a specific one
+  - DONE Move Acceptance tests and activity tests so they use the Common activity not a specific one
     - Activity acceptance tests need to have data built in - not taken from loaded model_content.txt.
 The model content needs to be supplied to the activity when the test creates it.
 Without this the acceptance tests will never pass for textadventure2.
   - Update buildAndWatch.sh so it avoids triggering on TextAdventureActivity.java changing
 - New item action - add to inventory.
 This stops the model content having to leave items on the floor that the character would usually have picked up without an action.